jquku/Matrix-Chatbot/README.md

 # Matrix-Chatbot

 This natural language processing matrix-chatbot is designed for Riot.im and is based on the matrix.nio client libary.
 The chatbot can be used as a digital learning assistant for students.
 Knowledge extension is achieved by simply adding new rules in predetermined files that serve as a data basis for the chatbot.
 The application offers a statistical overview of frequently asked topics, which can be queried directly via the chatbot.

 ## Perequisites
-- python3
+- python version 3.5+
 - pip3
 - docker.io
 - docker-compose